 The Psychological Profile of Genghis Khan Robert Bluestein

-For nearly three hundred years they ruled the largest land power in all of history - over six million square miles.
-They are the Mongols, and with a world-shaking rage and fury that rolled like a storm from the steppes of Asia.
-They unleashed a silent wave of warfare which was unparalleled in swiftness and cruelty.
-They were more feared in the 12th century than any other tribal people or nomadic rivalries.
-In 1175, the Tatars and the Mongols renewed a long-lasting feud.
-Though similar in culture and belief, they are nonetheless ensnared in such a civil war, they overlooked the Chin dynasty to the south.
+For almost three centuries, they governed the largest land empire in history, spanning over six million square miles.
+These were the Mongols, who, with a world-shaking rage and fury, swept like a storm from the Asian steppes.
+They launched a silent wave of warfare unmatched in speed and brutality.
+In the 12th century, they were more feared than any other tribal or nomadic group. operationgthroughout the steppes of Asia and swiftly moving in all four directions from their native Mongolia.
+In 1175, the Tatars and Mongols reignited a long-standing feud.
+Despite their cultural and belief similarities, they became entangled in such a civil war that they overlooked the Chin dynasty to the south.

 History has interesting parallels.
 The story of Braveheart William Wallace begins with his birth in or around 1250.
 The entire saga that made for one of Hollywood’s true epic movies takes place between a relatively short time frame from 1215-to-1329.
 In that final year, Robert the Bruce passes away, leaving Scotland fiercely independent from England and helping to create the Scots identity.

-Halfway across the world, another saga that is equally compelling is developing into one of the greatest empires ever seen.
-Genghis Khan unites the clans in 1182 and the Mongol Empire extends for fourteen million square miles under Kublai Khan in 1294.
-Both European and Asian civilizations were expanding exponentially due to a variety of reasons.
+On the other side of the globe, a similarly fascinating saga unfolds, leading to the creation of one of the greatest empires in history.
+In 1182, Genghis Khan unites the clans, and by 1294, the Mongol Empire spans fourteen million square miles under Kublai Khan.
+Both European and Asian civilizations were experiencing rapid expansion due to various factors.

-Historical climatologists have found evidence that suggests that there was a vast warming period on part of the planet from 950-1300 AD.
-Permafrost quickly melted and gave way to freshwater streams and warmer temperatures.
-Migrations of peoples and population growth made this period one of vast intellectual trade and exchange of technologies across vast geographies.
-But while this was true for Europe and Western Asia, the Mongolian Terrain remain cold and unchanged.
+Historical climatologists have discovered evidence indicating a significant warming period on parts of the planet from 950-1300 AD.
+Permafrost melted swiftly, resulting in freshwater streams and warmer temperatures.
+This era saw migrations and population growth, fostering extensive intellectual trade and technological exchange across large regions.
+However, while this was true for Europe and Western Asia, the Mongolian terrain remained cold and unchanged.

-There were other factors for exploration.
-While a rise in temperatures made travel easier, it was the internal political structure and foreign policies of growing nations in Europe which would create the motivation for such expansion.
-The Church was rewriting its own history and city-states far away from the base of the Papacy were investing many of their own bishops.
-While new roads of trade were built through present day Turkey onto the Asian steppes, the Muslim hoards were cutting off commerce.
+There were additional reasons for exploration.
+Although increasing temperatures facilitated travel, it was the internal political dynamics and foreign strategies of expanding European nations that fueled the drive for expansion.
+The Church was revising its history, and distant city-states were appointing many of their own bishops.
+While new trade routes were established through what is now Turkey into the Asian steppes, Muslim forces were disrupting commerce.

 New means of transportation had to be developed, new roads had to be built.
 It was along one of these roads that Marco Polo travelled to sit at the court of Kublai Khan, and thus for the first time, the connection between Medieval Europe and Medieval Asia was complete.
 Beijing is one of the worlds great cities and was made capital of China by Kublai Khan.
 His main interest was in China where he founded the Yuan Dynasty.
 He was the first foreign emperor of China and is significant to understanding the history of the worlds most populated country.